 Step 1: Get a domain name and hosting

 For any website to go online you are going to need a domain name and hosting service.
 The domain name is your blog’s unique identification through which your users will use to reach out to you.
-Then you are going to need a web hosting space – This is where all your blog’s files will be stored.
+After you have decided and purchased your domain name, you are going to need a web hosting space – This is where all your blog’s content will be stored and accessed from.

 WordPress is a completely free platform.
-The only cost that you going to have is the hosting and domain name.
+If you are using the self-hosted WordPress, the only cost that you going to have is the hosting and domain name.
 You will have to buy a unique domain name and a hosting plan that suits your blog’s requirement.